ariostas/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Andres Rios Tascon, and I am a graduate student pursuing a PhD in Physics at Cornell University under the supervision of Liam McAllister.
-My current research revolves around exploring compactifications of String Theory using computational algebraic geometry.
-I have developed powerful new tools to perform computations exponentially faster than with previously available software.
-I am the co-creator of CYTools; a package that makes my computational advancements available to the String Theory community.
-I am interested in a variety of topics ranging from constructing realistic string compactifications, to using machine learning methods to explore the string landscape.
+I am a theoretical physicist and computational scientist who will soon graduate with a PhD in Physics from Cornell University.
+My work in graduate school has revolved around exploring solutions of String Theory using computational algebraic geometry.
+I have developed powerful new algorithms to perform computations exponentially faster than with existing mathematical software.
+All of these advancements are now available in the open-source package CYTools, which I created in an effort to drive progress in the field.
+This package has allowed unprecedentely complex constructions and is now being used by multiple groups around the world.

-In the past, I have worked on optimizing numerical techniques in Lattice QCD used to study properties of hadrons, and also on exploring possible measurements of Higgs couplings at future particle colliders.
+I am now seeking to leverage my expertise in a new field.
+I am interested in solving difficult problems and tackling the biggest computational challenges.
+My Physics and Mathematics background allows me to have a deep understanding of the underlying data and exploit mathematical structures to engineer exceptional algorithms.
+I hope to continue making outstanding computational contributions as I did in String Theory.